Leaderboard

 2 points

-My work has been very very busy.
+2. My work has been very very busy.
 I’m tired!
 I’ve had little time to work on the car.
 Where I’m at: I have my 496 shortblock assembled, Bullet cam is slapped in and the Flotek heads were flowed & ported a bit, port matched and filled with Manley severe duty components.
 I added pairs of boxer fans to the oil & trans coolers behind the grill.
 As much prep work I did to the stock evaporator box, my arm was twisted by a friend who says the Vintage Air system works just as well while eliminating the box under the hood.
 I’m doing it.
 I’m covering most of the firewall with some 3/16 aluminum I had, it’ll be powder coated.
 I had to pull out the right fender well-it’s steel.
 Although being about five years old, it’s actually starting to rust on the inside rear.
 Both have holes from hose stuff that I can better locate within the fender.
 I’m ordering a new set of fender wells-and they’ll be powder coated.
-As the dash needs to come out to do the AC box, and there was more arm twisting, I’m gonna get the Dakota Digital cluster to do at the same time.2 points
+As the dash needs to come out to do the AC box, and there was more arm twisting, I’m gonna get the Dakota Digital cluster to do at the same time.

 1 point